Wadehl/monaco-ai-editor/packages/monaco-ai-editor/README.md

 <script setup>
 import { ref } from 'vue'
-import { MonacoAIEditor, pluginManager } from 'monaco-ai-editor' import { shikiPlugin } from './plugins/shiki-plugin'
+import { MonacoAIEditor } from 'monaco-ai-editor'

-// Register external plugin
-pluginManager.register(shikiPlugin)
+// Import and register your plugins in a separate file import './plugins-setup'

 const code = ref('console.log("Hello World")')